railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_lots.rst

    *Entering a line for production receipt*

 To enter the lot number in an operation you can use an existing lot number or create a new lot.
-A manufacturing lot (batch number) must always be used for a single product.
-A tracking number can be used several times for different products so you can mix different products on a pallet or in a box.
+A production lot (batch number) is used for a single product.
+A tracking number can be used several times for different products, so you can mix different products on a pallet or in a box.

 .. note:: Simplified View

-    In the simplified view the tracking numbers can't be seen.
+    In the ``Simplified View`` the tracking numbers can't be seen: the field is hidden.
-    These fields are hidden when working in simplified view.
+    To get to ``Extended View`` mode, assign the group :guilabel:`Usability – Extended View` to the current user.

 You can also specify on the product form the operations in which a lot number is required.
-You can then require the user to set a lot number for manufacturing operations, goods receipt, or customer packing.
+You can then compel the user to set a lot number for manufacturing operations, goods receipt, or customer packing.

-To assign a unique lot number to a set of several items you don't have to encode the lot number one by one.
-You only need to take a stock move for several products line and click the button :guilabel:`Split move lines in two`.
-You can then give a lot number prefix and Open ERP will complete the prefix in the wizard with a continuing sequence number.
+You don't have to encode the lot number one by one to assign a unique lot number to a set of several items.
+You only need to take a stock move for several products line and click the button :guilabel:`Split in Production Lots`.
+You can then give a lot number prefix (if you want) and Open ERP will complete the prefix in the wizard with a continuing sequence number.
+This sequence number might correspond to a set of pre-printed barcodes that you stick on each product.

 .. figure:: images/picking_split_lot.png
    :scale: 75